2021, 117 x 217cm (Diptych)

-In his recent work, De Boer paints birds against the California city landscapes as a metaphor for migration and cultural diversity.
+Adam has lately been painting birds against the California city landscapes as a metaphor for migration and cultural diversity.
+Coincidentally, global unrest has exposed multiple problems in the society, including the racial, political, and class justice.
 While not intentionally talking about racial tension, because of the political landscape it is created in, a racial justice approach to reading this work becomes a totally valid point of view.

 Adam de Boer

-For the past ten years, de Boer has travelled throughout Indonesia to investigate his Eurasian heritage.
-His recent work employs imagery and traditional crafts from the region as a way to connect his artistic practice with those of his distant cultural forebears.
-He currently lives and works in Los Angeles.
+Adam de Boer has been travelling throughout Indonesia to investigate his Eurasian heritage for the past ten years.
+His recent work employs imagery and traditional crafts from the region to connect his artistic practice with those of his distinct cultural forebears.

 De Boer graduated with a BA in Painting from the College of Creative Studies at the University of California, Santa Barbara in 2006, and an MA in Fine Art from the Chelsea College of Art, London in 2012.
 In 2017, de Boer was awarded a Fulbright research fellowship to Indonesia, alongside grants from the Joan Mitchell Foundation, Arts for India, The Cultural Development Corporation, DC Commission on the Arts and Humanities, and The Santa Barbara Arts Fund.